MJ-NT/Glass-Darkly/README.md

 ### about.html

 This page describes what the game is.
 It references my influences and inspiration for the project - namely ‘A House of Many Doors’ and ‘Fallen London’ - and provides links to both.
+Here, I wrote a short in-fiction blurb.
 It also contains a content warning and copyright, credits and technical information.

 ### account.html